Welcome to KB0H's amateur radio page

 Nancy and I became weather spotters in the local RACES/SKYWARN organization

-(no, we do not
+(no, we did not

 chase tornados) and Volunteer Examiners under the